The Faculty of Medicine offers graduate programs leading to master’s (MSc) and doctoral (PhD) degrees in several disciplines.

 The objective of the Pathology and Experimental Medicine collaborative program is to provide graduate students with the knowledge and skills to examine the basic mechanisms of disease pathology, and to develop new strategies for prevention and treatment.
 The degree awarded specifies the primary program and indicates “specialization: Pathology and Experimental Medicine.”

-The program operates within the framework of the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS), which are posted on the FGPS website.
+The programs are governed by the general regulations of the Faculty of Graduate and Postdoctoral Studies (FGPS).

 The primary participating programs are:

 - The MSc and the PhD in Cellular and Molecular Medicine of the Department of Cellular and Molecular Medicine.

 - The MSc and the PhD in Biochemistry of the Department of Biochemistry, Microbiology and Immunology.